hyamanieu/node-reds-w-an-s/README.md

 **Optional:**

 - `gh` or GitHub CLI, see [instructions for installing](https://github.com/cli/cli#installation) ([linux](https://github.com/cli/cli/blob/trunk/docs/install_linux.md)).
 This is necessary for creating on the fly the repositories required by new NodeRed projects on Github.
+- At least 4GB of RAM for a VPS is recommanded.

 ## Getting started